What would happen if Brian Laundrie is never found?

 Robert William Fisher disappeared in April 2001 after his house in Scottsdale, Arizona exploded, killing his family.
 He was suspected of rigging a natural gas explosion to kill his family, but has never been found.

 While there are dozens of fugitives who have evaded capture, perhaps the most famous is the legendary DB Cooper, who hijacked a Northwest Orient Airlines flight in 1971 and parachuted out of it somewhere over the Pacific Northwest with $200,000, about the same purchasing power as $1.3m today, that he had extorted.
-No trace of Mr Cooper, or his money, has ever been found.
+No trace of Mr Cooper, save for a few bands of disintegrated $20 bills, has ever been found.

 Join our new commenting forum